srm038/cfbelo/README.md

 * Include all teams for which data is available.
 With this, we run into the problem of choosing initial Elo values for multiple levels of teams.

 * Include all teams that are currently FBS, as well as any teams during which time they were in the top division (e.g., Princeton pre-1930s).
+This has the disadvantage of "locking" the ratings to this particular year (2016).
+This can theoretically be solved by including every team for which there is data up until classification, so that there's a value in the system for that team should they rejoin FBS later.
+Expansion is not as simple as in the professional leagues, since classification is much more complicated.
+Many teams dropped down to Division II in the 70s, only to make their way back up to the FBS ranks.
+It's not inconceivable that could happen again, and we want to be sure that our ranking is more or less immutable.
+For example, Bowling Green's 1920 game against Defiance College should have the same value whether or not Defiance ever makes it up out of Div III (admittedly unlikely).
+We could take data from all teams until 1937 (or appropriate re-classification) and let them maintain their (mean-regressed) Elo until the event they rejoined FBS.

 * Include only current FBS teams.
+Again, we run into the problem of how to handle expansion teams.

+Once we've chosen our set of teams, we are always going to be faced with the problem of how to handle games outside that set.
+This will always be a problem because early in football's history, teams would regularly play high schools, YMCAs, and other athletic groups.
+We could probably safely ignore these games (though I guarantee you those schools still count the wins!).

 ### History